-In a drive to find innovative solutions and instill a collaborative approach to understanding SCD, FSCDR holds its Annual Sickle Cell Disease Research and Educational Symposium.
-For 12 years now, with participation from the world’s leading physicians, scientists, public health professionals, researchers, patients, and caregivers, the Symposium has proven itself an essential platform for the evolution of SCD treatment.
+In a drive to find innovative solutions and instill a collaborative approach to understanding Sickle Cell Disease, FSCDR holds its Annual Sickle Cell Disease Research and Educational Symposium.
+For 13 years now, with participation from the world’s leading physicians, scientists, public health professionals, researchers, patients, and caregivers, the Symposium has proven itself an essential platform for the evolution of SCD treatment.
 A multifaceted approach to finding a dependable cure is paramount, as it stimulates new therapies while informing international members of the latest findings.

-Engagement from the world’s leading pharmaceutical and medical research companies, including Global Blood Therapeutics, Novartis, Pfizer, Medunik, and Bioverativ, shows a desire for interactive education, sharing of best practices, and exploring novel approaches to dealing with this age-old disease that goes beyond theory to develop practical, real-life solutions.
+Engagement from the world’s leading pharmaceutical and medical research companies, including, but not limited to, Global Blood Therapeutics, Novartis, Pfizer, Medunik, and Bioverativ, shows a desire for interactive education, sharing of best practices, and exploring novel approaches to dealing with this age-old disease that goes beyond theory to develop practical, real-life solutions.

 Wally R. Smith, MD is the first recipient of The Florence Neal Cooper Smith Professor of Sickle Cell Disease, the second African-American female chair in the United States.
 He also serves as the Vice-Chairman for Research of the Division of General Internal Medicine and is the former Scientific Director of the Center on Health Disparities at Virginia Commonwealth University.
 In addition he was a member of the Institute of Medicine’s Committee on Standards for Trustworthy Guidelines.
 He has authored over 100 publications, and served as an investigator on over 50 externally funded grants and contracts, including principal investigator on 26 federal or foundation-funded grants and contracts